11 Best Christmas Markets In Europe

 6Brussels, Belgium

 Brussels offers a great variety of Christmas events from the end of November.
-You will be able to witness here the famous live show and video mapping.
-Spreading out over the capital, with over 250 wooden chalet stalls, serving toasty waffles, warming mulled wine and, of course, Belgian beers and chocolates, The Brussels Christmas market is well worth a visit.
+You will be able to witness here the famous live nightly light and sound show.
+The main Christmas market, called Winter Wonders,which takes place annually in the historic city center features over 250 wooden chalet stalls throughout the city, offering waffles, mulled wine, Belgian beers, and chocolates.

 Address: Place Broglie and around the cathedral (Place de la Cathédrale)